-"I must ask," Sheia said, drifting above their heads as the lift creaked slowly downwards.
+"I must ask," Sheia said, drifting above their heads as the lift creaked downwards.
 "What brings four Goddess-touched heroes to the greatest of the Sheikah repositories in the middle of the night?"

 "The princess has sent us to find information on the Twilight Seal and the history behind it," Vio said after a moment's thought.